deis/workflow/src/installing-workflow/system-requirements.md

 Running smaller machines will likely result in increased system load and has been known to result in component failures and instability.

-## Kubernetes Versions

-Deis Workflow has been tested with the **Kubernetes v1.2** release line.
-It is incompatible with Kubernetes v1.1 and earlier.

 ## Docker Insecure Registry